LdDl/cnns/README.md

 Just look into [examples folder](examples)

-For some peoples it is realy hard to understand algorithms without step-by-step examples.
+For some people it is really hard to understand algorithms without step-by-step examples.
 So we provide some in xlsx-based files

 ## Support